AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 # Streaming Data into AnyLog

-This document provides configuration examples to data sources.
+This document provides examples of configurations to data sources.

 **Other Related Documents**
 * [Basic Data Generator](Data%20Generator.md) - How to utilize the generic data generator